 Falling through holes in the roof, skylight openings or falling through holes in floors and walls can result in serious and debilitating injuries that can last a lifetime and/or death.
-Falls through floors injuries include broken feet, ankles, legs, and other fractured bones, back injuries, spinal injuries, crushed and severed spinal cords, traumatic brain injuries, concussions, neck injuries, paralysis, paraplegia, and quadriplegia.
+Falls through floors injuries include broken feet, ankles, legs, and other fractured bones, burns, back injuries, spinal injuries, crushed and severed spinal cords, traumatic brain injuries, concussions, neck injuries, paralysis, paraplegia, death, and quadriplegia.
 Injuries like these often require long term medical care for the rest of the worker’s life preventing the worker from returning to work temporarily or permanently.

 Fallen Through a Hole?
 Contact a Lawyer Today